 For many, LA feels a bit more welcoming as a city.
 Sure, it’s also a big city, but that sunny beachside energy works its way through day-to-day life.
 The culture of New York City does make you work for it a bit, and you may be in for a bit of culture shock when you arrive.

 Put simply: New York has seasons.
-That’s not exactly a best-kept secret, though it is something to keep in mind when you’re leaping.
+That’s not exactly a best-kept secret, though it is something to keep in mind when you take the leap.

 Unless you regularly take wintery vacations, you likely need to stock up on some cold-weather clothes.
 While you’ll be bundled up a lot more often in NYC, there is a bright side: you’ll appreciate the seasons so much more here.
-Spring and autumn are vibrant transition periods in the year, and in the long summer days, the entire city comes alive in a new way.
+Spring and autumn are vibrant transition periods in the year, and the entire city comes alive in a new way on the long summer days.

 Goodbye traffic, hello public transportation!